History of the Pendleton Fire and Ambulance Department

 In 1980 Chief Boyd retires and is replaced by R.D.
 Hopper.
 In 1985/86 two new 1500 GPM Seagraves pumpers are purchased these engines are still in service as reserve trucks in 2012.
 In 1986 a 1976 Seagraves aerial was purchased from Oak Ridge and was in service until 2005 when the current aerial was purchased.

 In 1998 Chief Hopper officially retired but served for several months until John Fowler was hired as Chief in 2000.
-Chief Fowler served until 2010 and Gary Woodson was hired in November 2010 as Chief.
-In 2010 the Pendleton Fire and Ambulance took back responsibility for the Airport Fire Station which has been run over the years as both a separate department and by the fire department.
+Chief Fowler served until 2010 and Gary Woodson was hired in November 2010 as Chief and served until 2014 when Jason Walker was hired.
+I

 Material for this glimpse of history was contributed by Ret.
 Captain Randy Wells.